lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

 ---
 https://medium.com/nightingale/typography-in-album-artwork-from-groovy-typefaces-to-handwritten-calligraphy-5cab22d6fa0d

 Now, album covers are beginning to hold less significance.
 Rather than occupying a 12 inch by 12 inch vinyl sleeve ,which could be pulled from a shelf and admired in all its glory, album covers are increasingly becoming small icons on screens which get scrolled past in seconds.
-They show up on our phones, and in the Twitter avatars of pop stars.
+They show up on our phones, and in the Twitter avatars of pop stars. ..................... need to quickly grab attention

 <!--EndFragment-->